Contact

 Commander of the Order of the Sword.
 Photo: Markku Koivumäki/Studio Kamera-Boden

-The Royal Order of the Sword was instituted in 1748, and recognises military personnel who have made personal efforts within the military field for Sweden or for Swedish interests.
+The Royal Order of the Sword was instituted in 1748, and is conferred upon military personnel who have made personal endeavours for Sweden or for Swedish interests.

-The insignia of the order is worn on a collar or on a yellow ribbon with blue edges.
+The insignia of the order is the decoration worn on a collar or on a yellow ribbon with blue edges.

 The cross is a white-enamelled golden cross with a dark blue medallion bearing the three crowns of the order and an upright sword, crowned with a closed crown.
 Between the arms of the cross are open crowns.

-For the two highest classes of the order, a star is also worn on the left side of the chest (from the wearer’s perspective).
+For the two highest classes of the order, the star is also worn on the left side of the chest.
 The star is an eight-pointed silver cross, at the centre of which is a dark blue medallion bearing three crowns and an upright sword.

 The classes are: